 Caltrans approved DD-64 in June 2005.
 The statement reads, "The Department fully considers the needs of non-motorized travelers (including pedestrians, bicyclists and persons with disabilities) in all programming, planning, maintenance, construction, operations and project development activities and products.
 This includes incorporation of the best available standards in all of the Department's practices.
 The Department adopts the best practice concepts in the US DOT Policy Statement on Integrating Bicycling and Walking into Transportation Infrastructure."
-For the full text see the Caltrans website.
+For the full text, see the Caltrans website at www.dot.ca.gov..